-The growth factors in CGF are many as described above PDGF, EGF, TGF-b1, TGF-b2, TGFa, VEGF, FGF, Fibrinogen and Stem Cells.
+The growth factors in CGF are many as described above PDGF, EGF, TGF-b1, TGF-b2, TGFa, VEGF, FGF and Fibrinogen.
 Our body contains undifferentiated, primitive, precursor cells including those that regenerate/repair both hard and soft tissues.
 These cells are designated as CD34T cells.
 These play a vital and important role in our field as they do not only aid in healing but applied in different locations they can stimulate bone formation (bone grafting with AFG sticky bone, sinus lifts) and soft tissue healing.

 We apply both CGF/AFG and similar products in preference to allografts (grafts from cadavers) or xenografts (grafts from other animals, such as cows or pigs).
 This allows the patient to have both natural and autogenous products in both soft and hard tissue grafting procedures.
 This results in a more rapid and non-inflammatory reaction by the hosts tissues.